the-other-mariana/stats-ds/week8/README.md

 - 18 is the 'Minimum' and 73 is the 'Maximum'.

 The **interquartile range** of an observation variable is the difference between its upper and lower quartiles.
-It is a measure of how far aparte the middle portion of data (50% of all data surroundoing the median) spreads in value.
+It is a measure of how far apart the middle portion of data (50% of all data surroundoing the median) spreads in value.

 ![IQR=Q_3-Q_1](https://latex.codecogs.com/svg.latex?\Large&space;IQR=Q_3-Q_1)